zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Pre-update vs. post-update

 When an access policy rule is applied to a mutate operation, the entities under operation have a "pre" and "post" state.
-For "create" rule, its "pre" state is empty, so the rule implicitly refers to the "post" state.
-For "delete" rule, its "post" state is empty, so the rule implicitly refers to the "pre" state.
+For a "create" rule, its "pre" state is empty, so the rule implicitly refers to the "post" state.
+For a "delete" rule, its "post" state is empty, so the rule implicitly refers to the "pre" state.

-However, for "update" rule it is ambiguous, both the "pre" and the "post" states exist.
-By default, for "update" rules, fields referenced in the expressions refer to the "pre" state, and you can use the special `future()` function to explicitly refer to the "post" state.
+However, for "update" rules it is ambiguous; both the "pre" and the "post" states exist.
+By default, for "update" rules, fields referenced in the expressions refer to the "pre" state, and you can use the `future()` function to refer to the "post" state explicitly.

 In the following example, the "update" rule uses `future()` to ensure an update cannot alter the post's owner.